Teacher Education

 - GRE Revised General Test- must have a composite score of 298 or higher with a minimum score of 150 on verbal and 145 on math and the score is within the previous 10 years.

-- For Elementary Education applicants: successful completion (grade C+ or better) or current enrollment in EDU 100 Introduction to the Teaching Profession, EDU 200 Teaching the Whole Child, EDU 210 Exploring Equity In Education, EDU 211 Child and Adolescent Development and EDU 212 Mathematics for Elementary and Middle School Teachers I at time of application (including EDU 215 Mathematics for Elementary and Middle School Teachers II for elementary/middle school license pathway);
+- For Elementary/Middle Education applicants: successful completion of EDU 212 Mathematics for Elementary and Middle School Teachers I , C+ or higher, and completion or current enrollment in EDU 100 Introduction to the Teaching Profession, EDU 200 Teaching the Whole Child, EDU 210 Exploring Equity In Education, EDU 211 Child and Adolescent Development, and EDU 215 Mathematics for Elementary and Middle School Teachers II at time of application.
+Note EDU 212 is a prerequisite for EDU 215;

-- For Special Education applicants: successful completion (grade of C+ or better) or current enrollment in EDU 100 Introduction to the Teaching Profession, EDU 101 Introduction to Disability, EDU 200 Teaching the Whole Child, EDU 210 Exploring Equity In Education, EDU 211 Child and Adolescent Development and EDU 212 Mathematics for Elementary and Middle School Teachers I at time of application;
+- For Special Education applicants: successful completion of EDU 212 Mathematics for Elementary and Middle School Teachers I, C+ or higher, and completion or current enrollment in EDU 100 Introduction to the Teaching Profession, EDU 101 Introduction to Disability, EDU 200 Teaching the Whole Child, EDU 210 Exploring Equity In Education, EDU 211 Child and Adolescent Development, and EDU 215 Mathematics for Elementary and Middle School Teachers II at time of application.
+Note EDU 212 is a prerequisite for EDU 215;

 Transfer Student Admission Procedure

-Common requirements for all students every semester:
+EPP requirements for all students, every semester:

-- Cumulative GPA of 2.75 or higher
+- Cumulative GPA of 2.75 or higher for all undergraduate courses

-- EDU GPA of 3.0 or higher
+- EDU Cumulative GPA of 3.0 or higher

 - All EDU course grades of C+ or higher

-Progression Requirements to move to the 300-level:
+Progression Requirements to move to the 300-level (see also Admission Requirements for the Educator Preparation Program above):

 - Successful completion of the required EDU 100 and 200-level courses